argyleink/ScrollSnapExplainers/js-snapChanged/readme.md

 <br>

 - `Event.target`: scroll container the event target is in
-- `SnapEvent.snappedList`: an object with 2 keys for each axis, each key returns an array of snapped targets
-- `SnapEvent.snappedTargetsList`: an object with 2 keys for each axis, each key returns an array of the aggregated snap children
-- `SnapEvent.invokedProgrammatically`: a boolean informing developers if a user or script invoked scroll that caused `snapchanged`
-- `SnapEvent.smoothlyScrolled`: a boolean informing developers if the snap change was instant or interpolated
+- `SnapEvent.snappedTargetBlock`: element which has been newly snapped to in the block axis.
+- `SnapEvent.snappedTargetInline`: element which has been newly snapped to in the inline axis.
 <br>

 ```
 interface SnapEvent {
-  readonly attribute EventTarget scrollContainer;
+  readonly attribute EventTarget target;

-  readonly attribute SnapEvent Object snappedList{inline: Element, block: Element};
-  readonly attribute SnapEvent Object snappedTargetsList{inline:[], block:[]};
-  readonly attribute SnapEvent Bool invokedProgrammatically;
+  readonly attribute Node? snappedTargetBlock;
-  readonly attribute SnapEvent Bool smoothlyScrolled;
+  readonly attribute Node? snappedTargetInline;
 };
 ```